foss-for-synopsys-dwc-arc-processors/embarc_mli/README.md

 # Known Issues

-1. The embARC MLI 2.0 is in active development phase.
-Things might be broken, not optimal or contain bugs.
-For a proper usage of embARC MLI Library please checkout the [latest release](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli/releases).

-2. embARC MLI 2.0 is partially optimized for ARC EMxD and ARC HSxD targets.
+1. embARC MLI 2.0 is partially optimized for ARC EMxD and ARC HSxD targets.
 Currently we recommend only building for VPX and x86 emulation targets.
 You can use MLI 1.1 for EM/HS targets.

 # Frequently Asked Questions